|Address||CML and EUPATI|

 In 2008, he decided to leave Vodafone and focused his professional life on patient advocacy.
 The reason why Jan started to engage in cancer advocacy already in 2001 was that Jan received his diagnosis of a rare cancer, Chronic Myeloid Leukemia (CML) at the age of 28 years.
 He joined a phase I/II clinical trial and started to translate and publish medical publications into German lay language.
 In 2002, he founded the online patient community Leukämie-Online/LeukaNET, which is one of the most frequented online communities for leukemia patients in the German speaking Internet today.
 In 2007, Jan co-founded the CML Advocates Network.
 It today connects 100 leukaemia patient groups in 76 countries on all continents, sharing best practice in cancer patient advocacy and running joint campaigns.
 In 2003, he co-founded the European Cancer Patient Coalition (European umbrella association connecting more than 300 cancer patient groups) and became its first full-time director 2008.
 He left the organisation in November 2010.

-Today, he is a patients' representative in various advisory boards, e.g. the European Commission Group of Experts on Rare Diseases, the European Commission Expert Group on Cancer Control, the editorial journals of “Journal of European CME”, “Journal of Cancer Policy” and “Journal of Research Involvement and Engagement”, the ESMO Patient Advocacy Working Group, the ECCO Patient Advisory Committee, the Institutional Review Board of EORTC, the scientific advisory board of the International CML Foundation, and the External Advisory Board of the University Clinic of Jena.
-He also acts as an independent expert for the European Commission.
-He is also founder and managing director of Patvocates, acting as independent consultant in cancer policy, patient advocacy and social media.
+Today, he is a patients' representative in various steering committees and advisory boards, acting e.g. as member of the European Commission Expert Groups on Rare Diseases and the European Commission Expert Group on Cancer Control, as member of the ESMO Patient Advocates Work Group, the ECCO Patient Advisory Committee, the Editorial Boards of the Journal of European CME, the Journal of Cancer Policy and the Journal of Research Involvement and Engagement, the Institutional Review Board of EORTC, the scientific advisory board of the International CML Foundation, and the External Advisory Board of the University Clinic of Jena.
+He also acts as an independent expert for the EU Commission.